 2.2.4 Multiple element limitation (Contributes to synthesis question 1.
 Research team: Fisk, Yanai, Fahey, others…)

-One legacy of decades of pollutant deposition is elevated levels of N in the vegetation and soils at HBR.
-N is typically a limiting element in temperate forests such as HBR, but elevated N availability may shift nutrient limitation or co-limitation to other critical elements, such as phosphorus (P) or Ca. Both demand for and availability of N, P and Ca can shift over the course of forest recovery after disturbance.
-We are exploring element interactions in a N and P fertilization experiment in a set of 13 forest stands that span a wide range of N availability and two stand ages (mid-successional and mature) (Fisk et al. 2014).
-Our initial findings indicate that P limits forest biomass accumulation in mid-successional stands (see section 1.1), but we predict that over time species composition (both above and below-ground) and allocation to acquisition of N vs P will shift, leading to co-limitation with N.
+According to ecological theory vegetation productivity should tend towards co-limitation by multiple environmental resources, a concept that underlies the MEL model (Rastetter et al. 1997) which we have calibrated and applied to HBR to investigate forest co-limitation by N and P (Rastetter et al. 2013).
+We advance the concept that a variety of natural and anthropogenic factors challenge the maintenance of balanced N and P nutrition, including the legacy of decades of pollutant N deposition that would be expected to alleviate N limitation and exacerbate P limitation (Fig?).
+However, several mechanisms could counteract these challenges to balanced nutrition and maintain N and P co-limitation (Fig.). .
+We are exploring these element interactions in a N and P fertilization experiment in a set of 13 forest stands that span a wide range of soil fertility and forest age (Fisk et al. 2014).
+We have been adding low levels of N and/or P for five years, and our initial findings indicate that P limits forest biomass accumulation in mid-successional stands (see section 1.1); however, we predict that over time species composition (both above and below-ground) and allocation to acquisition of N vs P will shift, leading to co-limitation with N.

 This experiment is designed to answer three key questions: